Financial Services Partner

 Hongkong and Shanghai Banking Corporation Limited

 Spent 22 years in US bank worked in corporate and retail banking.
 In 2001, moved to Compliance which the 9.11 happened and coincidently took step into AML/CTF world.
-Moved to HSBC to establish AML team in there and currently heading Financial Crime Compliance with 8 staffs struggling how to contribute to the business growth.
-AML stands for All My Life for me.
+Moved to HSBC to establish AML team in there.
+AML stands for All My Life to me.

 Cogent Labs Tokyo